What If It All Means Something

 What If It All Means Something is the third studio album by Canadian singer-songwriter Chantal Kreviazuk, released in 2002.
+It is her only album to date to chart on the Billboard 200, peaking at #119 in 2003.

 Composition

 According to MTV Taiwan, the album reflects Kreviazuk's personal emotions during the period leading up to its release by implementing folk-inspired piano and her own guitar.
 "In This Life" describes unconditional love and "selfless dedication.

 Kreviazuk revealed that "Flying Home (Brenda's Song)" was about her cousin, Brenda, who died at a young age.